Connecting Infrared Surface Brightness Fluctuation Distances to Type Ia Supernova Hosts: Testing the Top Rung of the Distance Ladder: Results

 As shown in the previous sections, the IR~SBF distance measured to \snia\ hosts allows us to calibrate the Hubble flow supernovae and estimate the \hubble\ constant with a zero point established from Cepheid variables.
 Using the full Hubble flow sample of Pantheon+ supernova distances results in $H_0=74.61$~\kmsmpc\ with a statistical uncertainty of 0.93~\kmsmpc.

 Dividing the \snia\ into subsamples based on light curve and host properties moves the calibration at the 0.03~mag level.
 Thus, we include a systematic uncertainty of 1.8\%\ on the $H_0$ estimate caused by the differences between \snia\ found in SBF-calibrated hosts and supernovae exploding in star-forming host galaxies.
 In addition, the zero point of the IR~SBF distances has a systematic uncertainty of 3.1\%\ based on the \citet{blakeslee21} SBF calibration.
+A summary of statistical and systematic errors contributing to our \hubble\ constant estimate is given in Table~\ref{errors}.

 The IR~SBF/\snia\ derived \hubble\ constant is consistent with the Cepheid/\snia\ based on the \citet{riess21} distances.
 Because the IR~SBF zero point is based on Cepheids \citep{jensen21}, we expect that the 2\%\ shift in $H_0$ (Table~3) may be a result of the extreme differences in \snia\ properties between star-forming hosts and massive, passive hosts.
 Indeed, the largest offset ($\sim$3\%) is seen between IR~SBF-calibrated hosts using only fast-fading supernovae, and the Cepheid-calibrated hosts using only slow-fading events.